Osterie/IDATA2301_IDATA2306_GROUP_7/backend-Idata2306/sprintReports/sprintreportIdata2306_10.md

 | Finish reccomended cards         | Daniel   | In progress   | [5]          |              |
 | Add purchasing date to purchases | Adrian   | Not completed | [3]          | Low priority |
 | Endpoint for hidden flight       | Daniel   | Not completed | [4]          |              |

+- Remember to include the following disclaimer somewhere in your website (on the bottom?): This website is a result of a university group project, performed in the course IDATA2301 Web technologies, at NTNU.
+All the information provided here is a result of imagination.
+Any resemblance with real companies or products is a coincidence

+- README

+- Vi må si at en extra feature vi har er dummy data lagern